Six-Functor Formalisms I : Constructing functors using category of simplices: Introduction

 \section{Introduction}

 The six-functor formalism was developed by Grothendieck and others in order to understand duality statements.
 The initial setup was developed in the setting of triangulated categories.
 In the recent years with the development of $\infty$-categories due to Lurie (\cite{HTT},\cite{HA} and \cite{SAG}), six-functor formalism are formulated in the setting of stable presentable $\infty$-categories.
 This was developed by Liu and Zheng (\cite{Gluerestnerv} and \cite{liu2017enhanced}) in order to extend six operations for derived categories of $\ell$-adic sheaves from schemes to algebraic stacks.
 Since then, there have been many developments of six functor formalism in many contexts in algebraic, arithmetic geometry and motivic homotopy theory(\cite{gulotta2022enhanced}, \cite{mann2022padic}, \cite{scholzesixfun}, \cite{khan2021generalized} and \cite{Chow1}).
 Unfortunately, the papers \cite{Gluerestnerv} and \cite{liu2017enhanced} are not published for quite some time and a lot of recent developments are based on crucial results developed in these papers.
-The main goal of the series of articles (this paper and \cite{sixfunformalismsII}, \cite{sixfunformalismsIII}) is to reprove these main results assuming the language of higher categories developed by Lurie.\\
+The main goal of the series of articles (this article followed by \cite{chowdhury2024sixfunctorformalismsii} and \cite{chowdhury2024sixfunctorformalismsiiiconstruction}) is to reprove a simplified version of main results in these papers assuming the language of higher categories developed by Lurie.\\

 The two papers written by Liu and Zheng involves simplicial tools to extend the six functor formalism from smaller to bigger categories (schemes to algebraic stacks for example).
 The crucial groundbreaking idea due to them is constructing the \textit{Enhanced Operation Map} which is a morphism between simplicial sets encoding all the six functors and important properties like base change, projection formula.
 They also developed an algorithm called the DESCENT program which is a method to extend the formalism from a smaller subcategory to the bigger category using the Enhanced Operation Map.
 Recently, Mann's thesis (\cite{mann2022padic}) uses a simpler convenient notion of a \textit{3-functor formalism} and proves analogous results of the DESCENT program in order to construct six functor formalism for $p$-torsion etale sheaves associated to a small $v$-stack.
 Although the notion of $3$-functor formalism is much easier to explain and understand, but the construction of such formalisms still uses crucial theorems proved by Liu and Zheng which are very technical and hard to understand.
 Liu and Zheng prove a technical statement (\cite[Proposition 2.1.4]{Gluerestnerv}) which is used repeatedly to construct the Enhanced operation map.
 In this article, we reprove a simpler version of this technical statement (\cref{mainthm}) which is sufficient enough for studying the six functor formalism.
 Let us motivate this technical statement by revisiting the extraordinary pushforward map in the context of \'etale cohomology of schemes.\\